Taking your best friend to work with you!

 Your basic options are crates, pens, baby gates, and leashes/tethers.

 A crate or kennel is kind of your ultimate containment option; there is very little trouble your dog can get into if she’s safely and comfortably confined to a crate.
 Make sure your crate is at the very least big enough for your dog to stand, sit, and lie down comfortably in.
 One thing to keep in mind is whether your dog tends to sleep sprawled out or curled up; the sprawler will want a bigger space to be comfortable.
-(I had provided one of my previous dogs with really nice “donut” beds until one day a friend gave us a big flat bed, and I discovered that when give the option he slept with his legs pushed straight out!)
+(I had provided one of my previous dogs with really nice “donut” beds until one day a friend gave us a big flat bed, and I discovered that when given the option he slept with his legs pushed straight out!)
 Crates can be metal, plastic, or fabric.

 A pen is like a bigger crate without a floor or top; it’s great to give a dog a little more space.
 They are usually called “exercise” (or just “ex”) or “play” pens.
 You can also open many ex-pens up and use the length of panels as a divider wall or gate for a wider area, such as dividing off your part of a shared cubicle or gating off a hallway or a “behind the front desk” area.